wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 #### Onboarding Wizard

-An onboarding wizard will guide you through the steps needed to perform the initial configuration of WooCommerce.
+An on-boarding wizard will guide you through the installation steps to configure WooCommerce.

-1\. **Store Setup**: This screen requests you to enter your store's location, currency that your store is accepting and the types of products you plan to sell in your store.
+1\. **Store Setup**: Enter your store's location, currency accepted and the types of products you plan to sell.

 [![Store Setup](/images/storesetup.png)](/images/storesetup.png)

-2\. **Payment**: Here you can set the payment methods used by your shop.
+2\. **Payment**: Setup the payment methods used by your shop.

-There are two online payment options available which are Stripe and PayPal.
-Both payment options require you to have an account registered in order to accept payments using their services.
-To simplify the configuration here, you won't configure the online payment options so unselect Stripe and PayPal options.
+There are two online payment options available, Stripe and PayPal.
+You must register with your chosen payment method before you can accept payments using their services.
+To simplify the configuration here, you won't configure the online payment options.
+Deselect Stripe and PayPal options.

-Expand the **Offline Payments** section, select the **Cash on Delivery** option and click **Continue.**
+Expand the **Offline Payments** section.
+Select the **Cash on Delivery** option.
+Click **Continue.**

 [![Payment Options](/images/paymentoptions.png)](/images/paymentoptions.png)

-3\. **Shipping**: On this screen you're able to set your shipping options as well as the weight and dimention units used to ship your products.
+3\. **Shipping**: Set your shipping options.
+You can include weight and dimension units used to ship your products.

 For this demo, we're going to use *Flat Rate* as our shipping method at $5.
 Turn off the option of *Location not covered by your other zones*.
-Leave the **Weight unit** and **Dimention unit** configuration as default.
+Leave the **Weight unit** and **Dimension unit** configuration as default.
 Click **Continue** to proceed.

 [![Shipping](/images/shipping.png)](/images/shipping.png)

-4\. **Recommended**: The next screen shows you the recommended features to be installed for your WooCommerce store.
+4\. **Recommended**: Shows you the recommended features to be installed for your WooCommerce store.
 For this demo, we'll select only the **Storefront Theme** option.
 Click **Continue** to proceed.

 [![Shipping](/images/shipping.png)](/images/shipping.png)